DravitLochan/Intro-Slider/README.md

 Intro slider comes in many forms. one can define animations so that when a user swipes one screen, diffrent types of event occurs. these maybe flipping the screen, zoomin/out effect, fading effect etc. these codes are openly available on developer.android.com.

 This is just a small peice of work for introductory sliding tour to the functioning and working of an android application.
-One can simply use the tutorial file (which soon is going to be put up), make some changes and use this in their applications.
+One can simply use the tutorial file (which has been uploaded. name--> a_tutorial_introslider.txt), make some changes and use this in their applications.

 Happy coding! cheers!